ICD-10 B02.9 (without complications)

 - To reduce the risk of infection, it is recommended that the diseased person be isolated from persons who should not be infected and the affected skin areas covered with tight dressing (reference: Bjark P, 2017)

 The diagnosis is made by typical symptoms and by recognizing the rash.
 The distribution that will follow one dermatom is important.
-Special investigations with virus detection PCR or electron microscopy are rarely necessary.
-Suspected vasculitis in the brain is investigated by angiography, investigation of spinal fluid og MRI.
+Special investigations with virus detection PCR or electron microscopy is rarely required.
+If vasculitis of the brain is suspected angiography, investigation of spinal fluid og MRI.
 Rarely, paralysis (usually transient) occurs in the facial nerve (nervous facial).

 Incorrect diagnosis (similar conditions, differential diagnoses)